vivianngo97/Punctuation_Transcription/README.md

 - Or, optimize macro F1 using a differentiable version of F1 (something like: https://datascience.stackexchange.com/questions/66581/is-it-possible-to-make-f1-score-differentiable-and-use-it-directly-as-a-loss-fun)
 - Tune parameters of the model to improve diagnostics
 - Train the model on more corpora and have more layers

-# Examples

-The example model is trained on 95,233 samples, validated on 10,581 samples, and took roughly 75 minutes to train.
-Below are the results.
-Note that accuracy is not the most important evaluation metric here because of the class imbalance of punctuations.

-<pre><code>
-    print(hello word)
-</code></pre>

 # Test it out